aws-samples/aws-serverless-workshops/MultiRegion/1_API/README.md

 Name your first function `TicketGetFunction` and assign the role with the **matching** name you created previously to it and click **Create function**

-Ensure the runtime is `Node.js 6.10`.
+On the next screen, ensure the runtime is `Node.js 6.10`.
 If it isn’t, simply select it.

 For the Handler, enter `tickets-get.handler` and then paste the following code into the editor you see on your screen: